 Valentine's Day isn't the only time for lovin.
 One year we talked about roses, but now we're talking about LUBE!

 Okay, okay, this is maybe not a post for you twenty-somethings who don't need to add anything to their bodies to encourage the kind of chemistry Demi Moore had with Patrick Swayze in Ghost (yes I am old).

-But for those who could use a little help (or just want to enhance their experience) and turn to the lube department, do you ever wonder what is in it - or whether a natural lubricating product alternative would work just as well?
+But for those who could use a little help (or just want to enhance their experience) and turn to the lube for answers, do you ever wonder what is in it - or whether a natural lubricating product alternative would work just as well?
 Is this a rare case where natural can do more harm than good?

 Typical Ingredients in Store-Bought Lube

 It promises us the time of our lives and let's face it, sometimes it delivers.
-Whether you choose Warming, Just for Her, or Go All Night Without Chafing, lube is safe, right?
+Whether you choose Warming, Just for Her, or Go All Night Without Chafing, personal lubricants are safe, right?
 Not so.
 Personal lubricants can be oil based, water based or silicone based, but never could they be considered a natural body care product that won't cause irritation or problems.

-If you grab the first lube you see or have heard of (like KY Jelly), know that it's water based, which is great in the sense that it's totally safe for use with condoms....but there are usually more chemicals in it, and it won't work underwater, so if you're planning some James Bond stuff you better look into that.
+If you grab the first lube you see or have heard of (like KY Jelly), know that it's water based, which is great in the sense that it's totally safe for use with condoms....but there are usually more chemicals in these lubricants.
+Side note: water based lube doesn't work underwater, so if you're planning some James Bond stuff you better look into that.